- Richard Smith

 Sons of Philadelphia

-Besides soccer, there have been two “Battle of the Blue” football games played here between the University of Delaware and Villanova.
-The stadium has also hosted two quarterfinal matches in the 2012 NCAA Division I Men’s Lacrosse Championship, the Major League Lacrosse’s Championship known as the Steinfeld Cup, the 2015 ACC Lacrosse Championship and for the last two years the NCAA Division I and Division III Women’s Lacrosse Championship.
-The 2013 and 2016 College Cups was held at Talen Energy Stadium.
+Subaru Park opened in 2010 in Chester, PA, and has also been called PPL Park and Talen Energy Stadium.
+Besides soccer, there have been “Battle of the Blue” football games played here between the University of Delaware and Villanova.
+The stadium has also hosted the NCAA Division I Men’s Lacrosse Championship, the Major League Lacrosse’s Championship known as the Steinfeld Cup, the ACC Lacrosse Championship, and the NCAA Division I and Division III Women’s Lacrosse Championship, as well as numerous rugby matches and concerts.

-Chester, PA is a city of 33,972 located in Delaware County.
-Located southwest of Philadelphia towards Wilmington, Delaware.
-It is situated on the Delaware River.
-Widener University is also located in Chester.
+Chester is a city located southwest of Philadelphia towards Wilmington, Delaware, and is directly on the Delaware River.

 Food & Beverage 5

 Subaru Park has a pretty incredible variety of food options.
 The concourse has a large variety of almost every food type.
 This is the Philadelphia area so cheesesteaks are always prevalent.
 Philips Steaks is a great option for this item.

 Chickie’s and Pete’s has as their staple item the Crab Fries.
 You must try them at least once.
 They also offer a pretty good chicken cutlet sandwich, available plain or in buffalo style.

 There are a few other unique options around the concourse such as Scoops N’ Smiles, P.J.
 Whelihans, and Chank’s Pizza Cones.

 Prices are normal prices for a venue of this size, which means not that cheap.

 The tailgate scene in the parking lot is pretty strong.
 It looks like the parking lot of Lincoln Financial Field, or some other football stadium.
 There are many more people out there than I expected.
 The various supporter groups each have strong showings.